 Gilles clerked for Judge Thomas M. Golden of the United States District Court for the Eastern District of Pennsylvania.
-Gilles received his J.D. from UCLA School of Law where he was the Chief Comments Editor.
+Gilles received his J.D. from UCLA School of Law where he was the Chief Comments Editor of the UCLA Law Review.
 He received his B.A. and M.A. in history from Washington University in St. Louis.
 He is admitted to practice law in the state and federal courts in New Hampshire.
 His publications and appearances include:

 - “Added Protections Of NH Constitution Must Be Afforded Meaning,” New Hampshire Bar News, Dec.
 17, 2014, at 4-5 (with Charles G. Douglas III)